 COVID-19: Will there be another lockdown in Delhi?

-New Delhi, Nov 19: Deputy Chief Minister Manish Sisodia said that the Delhi government has no plan to impose a lockdown but may press some restrictions in market areas for some days to prevent the spread of COVID-19, if such a need arises.
+New Delhi, Nov 19: Delhi Deputy Chief Minister Manish Sisodia said that the state government has no plan to impose a lockdown but may press some restrictions in market areas for some days to prevent the spread of COVID-19, if such a need arises.

 Lockdown was not a solution to the pandemic.
 It could be tackled through proper medical arrangements which the government was doing effectively, he said while interacting with reporters at the Delhi Secretariat.

-The national capital has been witnessing a spurt in coronavirus cases since October 28 when daily cases breached the 5,000 mark for the first time.
-Single-day rise in cases crossed the 8,000 mark on November 11.
+The national capital has been witnessing a spurt in coronavirus cases since October 28 when daily cases breached the 5,000-mark for the first time.
+Single-day rise in cases crossed the 8,000-mark on November 11.

 COVID-19: No lockdown in Delhi, but restrictions would be in place